cert-manager/website/content/docs/installation/helm.md

 cert-manager provides Helm charts as a first-class method of installation on both Kubernetes and OpenShift.

-Be sure never to embed cert-manager as a sub-chart of other Helm charts; cert-manager manages non-namespaced resources in your cluster and care must be taken to ensure that it is installed exactly once.

 ### Prerequisites

 - [Install Helm version 3 or later](https://helm.sh/docs/intro/install/).